mbrukman/why-svelte/readme.md

 Within the constraints of Svelte’s syntax and semantics, its output flexibility positions it well for the future.
 It can change its runtime strategy without any changes to components.
-With runtime-only frameworks, the code you write is the code you deliver.
+Modern webdevs commonly pair a runtime-only framework with a non-ui compiler like Babel.
-Non-ui compilers like Babel can transform your code but Svelte has a higher degree of freedom because it controls the runtime.
+Svelte has a higher degree of freedom by integrating the two.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack —